Longitudinal spin Seebeck coefficient: heat flux vs. temperature difference method: Discussion

-However, the heat flux method needs information about the thermal conductivity of the material to obtain the intrinsic coefficient $S_\textmd{LSSE}$.
-For the sample under test, we used $k_\textmd{YIG}=6$ Wm$^{-1}$K$^{-1}$.
-For a comparison using different experimental setups and the same sample it is sufficient to use the literature value of the bulk material, while to obtain an intrinsic value of the LSSE coefficient of a given material, it is necessary to perform an independent heat conductivity measurement.
-A direct comparison of the values of $S_\textmd{LSSE}$ obtained with the heat flux method and the $\Delta T$ method is presented in Figure \ref{Figure-4} and shows that the $S_\textmd{LSSE}$ obtained by the $\Delta T$ method tends to be underestimated.
+For what concerns the heat flux method, it is necessary to have information about the thermal conductivity of the material in order to obtain the intrinsic coefficient $S_\textmd{LSSE}$.
+The value of $k_\textmd{YIG}$ is not easily accessible by an experimental analysis, especially for a thin film and the role of this quantity in the evaluation of $S_\textmd{LSSE}$ from the heat flux measurement is represented by different color areas in Figure \ref{Figure-4}.
+However, a variation of one order of magnitude for $k_\textmd{YIG}$ leads to a variation of the corresponding coefficients $S_\textmd{LSSE}$ which is comparable to the variation experimentally observed between the $\Delta T$ measurements.
+Indeed, the determination of thermal conductivity $k_\textmd{YIG}$ is essential for the heat flux method but still the expression of its value with reasonably large uncertainty allows better accuracy of $S_\textmd{LSSE}$ with respect to the $\Delta T$ method.
+By approximating the thermal conductivity of the sample under test with the value reported in literature for a thin film $k_\textmd{YIG}=8.5$ Wm$^{-1}$K$^{-1}$\cite{euler2015thermal}, it is possible to observe that the $S_\textmd{LSSE}$ obtained by the $\Delta T$ method tends to be underestimated, as reported in the comparison of the values of $S_\textmd{LSSE}$ obtained with the heat flux method and the $\Delta T$ method in Figure \ref{Figure-4}.
 This is due to the fact that the temperature gradient evaluated by the heat flux method is concentrated across the sample only, while with the $\Delta T$ method the gradient includes contributions of the thermal contacts between sample and thermal baths.

 In summary, we have examined the reproducibility of the LSSE measurements with two experimental methods namely the $\Delta T$ and the heat flux method.
-The comparison was performed by INRIM and Bielefeld University.
-We found that the LSSE coefficient can be measured reproducibly and with a low uncertainty only by using an approach based on the heat flux method.
+We found that the characteristics of a LSSE sample can be measured reproducibly and with a low uncertainty only by using an approach based on the heat flux method.
 Future work will be directed to the quantitative characterization of SSE materials using this approach.
+The comparison was performed by INRIM and Bielefeld University and advantages and disadvantages that we pointed out for these two methods are summarized in Table \ref{tab:1}.